 Instead, I would put my own spin on the meeples in a game.
 Change the dimensions of their arms, give them little hats, give them a different pose.
 Then I would be sure they are unique to my game.

 Meeples in other games

 The shape of Carcassonne meeples is specific to Carcassonne, but there are similarly shaped people tokens used in lots of other games.

 Eurogames generally focus on players strategically managing their resources and economy.

 In Charterstone, meeples are workers who help to build up a new village.

-These special meeples from Tiny Epic Quest are called ITEMeeples(™) and they can hold tiny items!
-They are little heroes.
+These special meeples from Tiny Epic Zombies are called ITEMeeples(™) and they can hold tiny items!
+They are little heroes!

 Games about meeples

 You’re in charge of the Meeple Circus and you need to entertain the crowd!
 Use your dexterity to stack up the meeples and animals to wow everyone!

 While meeples began their lives as little wooden people shapes, they evolved into lots of different kinds of shapes.